 Sports injuries of the foot and ankle are incredibly common among adolescents and active adults.
 While sports injuries aren’t always serious, they can come with significant discomfort or pain.
-Over time, these injuries may worsen, making it essential that you seek Sports Injury Treatment with a specialist in foot and ankle specialist Boynton Beach.
+Over time, these injuries may worsen, making it essential that you seek sports injury treatment with a specialist in foot and ankle in Boynton Beach.

 Ankle Sprain – A Common and Painful Sports Injury

 Any athlete that engages in sports with high-impact running and sudden movement can suffer from an ankle sprain.
 The ankle joint connects the lower leg and the foot, and it’s one of the hardest working parts of the body.
 When you suffer from an injury in this area, you’ll know about it immediately.

 A sprain is caused by an unusual twisting or bending motion.
 Rolling an ankle is a common way to end up with a sprain.
 However, your ankle doesn’t need to completely roll to suffer a sprain.
 Putting pressure on your ankle when landing awkwardly, running, or walking on uneven ground could lead to this common condition.

 The pain from a sprain can range from mild to severe.
 For many people, a sprain will prevent daily activities.
 Seeking treatment is necessary to ensure that a sprain is indeed present, as a fracture could produce similar symptoms.

 Common causes of ankle sprain: